ivadim/movies/README.md

 #Overview

-Script analyzes current films which playing in theaters and calculates average age of cast.
+Script analyzes current films which are playing in theaters and calculates average age of cast.
 By default it shows only films if more then 70% of cast members has birthday in tmdb.org and freebase.org(This parameter is called accuracy).
-Movies without no cast are not shown.
+Movies without cast are not shown.

 #Requirements